 We are incurring significant costs as a result of operating as a public company, and our management is required to devote substantial time to compliance initiatives.
 As a public company, we are incurring significant legal, accounting and other expenses that we did not incur as a private company.
 In addition, the Sarbanes-Oxley Act of 2002, or Sarbanes-Oxley, as well as rules subsequently implemented by the Securities and Exchange Commission, or the SEC, have imposed various requirements on public companies, including requiring changes in corporate governance practices, and may continue to impose new or modified requirements on public companies.
-Our management and other personnel are required to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations have increased our legal and financial compliance costs and made some activities more time-consuming and costly.
+Despite our relatively small size, our management and other personnel are required to devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations have increased our legal and financial compliance costs and made some activities more time-consuming and costly, particularly relative to the size of our operations.

 In addition, Sarbanes-Oxley requires, among other things, that we maintain effective internal control over financial reporting and disclosure controls and procedures.
 In particular, we must perform annual system and process evaluation and testing of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting, as required by Section 404 of Sarbanes-Oxley.
 Our testing may not reveal deficiencies in our internal control over financial reporting that are deemed to be material weaknesses.
-Our compliance with Section 404 requires that we incur substantial expenses and expend significant management time on compliance-related issues.
-If we are not able to comply with the requirements of Section 404, or if deficiencies in our internal control over financial reporting are identified and deemed to be material weaknesses, the market price of our stock could decline and we could be subject to sanctions or investigations by the SEC or other regulatory authorities, which would require additional financial and management resources.
+Our compliance with Section 404 requires that we incur substantial expenses and expend significant management time on compliance-related issues, especially in light of our small size and limited resources relative to larger public companies.
+If we are not able to comply with the requirements of Section 404, or if deficiencies in our internal control over financial and deemed to be material weaknesses, the market price of our stock could decline and we could be subject to sanctions or investigations by the SEC or other regulatory authorities, which would require additional financial and management resources.